-a.
+- a.
 All practice areas will be assigned by the District Director.
-Practices should not be held in any other areas unless approved by the District Director.
+Practices should not be held in any other areas unless approved by the District Director. - b.

-- b.
 Because facilities for the winter sports season are limited, all participating teams could be asked to share the prime and non-prime time.
 Any changes that are mutually acceptable to the coaches involved should be brought to the attention of the District Director. - c.
 No practices are to be scheduled on Sunday or holidays without the specific approval of the District Director.
 Practices should not be cancelled except for inclement weather or for emergency circumstances.
 Practice is very important and every effort should be made to hold all scheduled practices.

-4.22 SENIOR ATHLETIC AWARDS BANQUET
+4.22 SENIOR ATHLETIC AWARDS CEREMONY

-The Senior Athletic Awards Banquet is held annually.
-It is there that graduating senior athletes are recognized for their participation in the Huntington athletic program.
-Special awards are presented to seniors in all varsity sports and scholarships are awarded.
-All Huntington senior athletes are invited to the evening, as are parents and members of the coaching staff.
-All varsity coaches must attend the Senior Athletic Awards Banquet.
+The Senior Athletic Awards Ceremony is held annually for the most exceptional graduating senior athletes.
+Special team based awards are presented to seniors in all varsity sports and scholarships are awarded.
+The athletes being honored along with their parents and members of the coaching staff are invited to the ceremony.
 This is one of the most important nights of the year for the athletic program.